health

 What is seasonal affective disorder?

+The leaves are starting to change, the days are becoming shorter, and soon the temperatures will plummet.
+If you find that you’re not as cheerful as you were during the summertime, you’re not alone.
 While seasonal changes don’t affect everyone the same, you might notice that you have less energy, feel less social, have lost interest in activities, crave lots of carbs, and either have trouble sleeping or want to sleep more than usual.

 Our mood tends to change with the season due to biological and physiological factors, but light is the most significant factor in those mood swings.
 The length of day is the main thing that affects mood.